alamo-classes/2021FALL-GAME2338-TEAM-D/Test_Plan.md

 # Section 2: Plan
 ## Test Description

 Inputs and compatibility will be tested throughout this run.
 This will be tested in the Google Chrome browser as well as GX Opera and Firefox.
 The test enviorment will be similar to which it will be operated in.
 Users will need a fully functioning keyboard, mouse, and moniter for tests to be viable and accurate.

 ## Test Team

 * Mykeliah Lewis --> Opera GX Testing
-* Johnathan Sims --> Google Chrome Testing
+* Jonathan Sims --> Google Chrome Testing
 * Martin Long    --> Firefox Testing

 ## Milestones